4 Common Risk Conditions for Early Pregnancy Bleeding

 Usually, treatment with medication, monitoring blood tests or surgery to remove the pregnancy and (usually) the damaged fallopian tube can save the woman’s life.

-Presently we do not know the exact cause of ectopic pregnancy, though in a lady who has experienced it in the past; it is still possible to have healthy and successful pregnancy outcomes in the future.
+Presently we do not know the exact cause of ectopic pregnancy, though in a lady who has experienced it, it is still possible to have healthy and successful pregnancy outcomes in the future.

 Yes, a urine pregnancy test will be positive even if you are bleeding.